This section contains information for postgraduate students. Information for all students is available in the guidance

 Tier 4/Student visa holders

-The Home Office recognises the exceptional circumstances of the current situation and the University will continue to sponsor a current student’s Tier 4/Student visa while continuing studies remotely.
-This is the case whether you are currently in the UK or overseas.
+The Home Office recognises the exceptional circumstances of the current situation and the University will continue to sponsor a current student’s Tier 4/Student visa where remote study has been approved.

 Making your student visa application from outside the UK

 Most UK Visa Application Centres across the world have resumed services for student visa entry clearance applications but appointment availability may be more limited in some locations.

 Making your student application from inside the UK